Table of Contents

 CordaRoy’s Sleepers were featured on Shark Tank’s fourth season and were invented by Byron Young.
 CordaRoy chairs are similar to bean bag chairs except that they do not contain beans and are significantly more durable.

-There is an actual bed inside this ingenious design that can be changed into a couch in less than 20 seconds.
+An actual bed inside this ingenious design can be changed into a couch in less than 20 seconds.
 The sleepers will give any air mattress a run for its money, and they will win every time.

-CordaRoy is Byron’s company and has been operating for eleven years since the Shark Tank presentation.
+CordaRoy is Byron’s company and has operated for eleven years since the Shark Tank presentation.
 It has a furniture store in the Mall of America.
 Byron acquired the Utility Patent and then successfully enforced it on two separate occasions against other businesses.

 The sales from the previous year at CordaRoy’s amounted to $1.4 million.
-He has reached a point of stagnation and is searching for a strategic partner to assist him in bringing the firm to the next level.
+He has reached a stagnation point and is searching for a strategic partner to assist him in bringing the firm to the next level.

-You might be interested to learn about CordaRoy’s Shark Tank Update since it appeared on Shark Tank.
+You might be interested in learning about CordaRoy’s Shark Tank Update since it appeared on Shark Tank.
 Here is what we found:

 What Is CordaRoy’s?